Goan cuisine

-Goan cuisine consists of regional foods popular in Goa, an Indian state located along India's west coast on the shore of the Arabian Sea.
-Rice, seafood, coconut, vegetables, meat, bread, pork and local spices are some of the main ingredients in Goan cuisine.
+Goan cuisine consists of regional foods popular in Goa, India.
+Rice, seafood, coconut, vegetables, meat, bread, pork and local spices are staples of Goan cuisine.
 Use of kokum and vinegar is another distinct feature.
 Goan food is considered incomplete without fish.

 The cuisine of Goa originated from its Konkani roots, and was influenced by the 451 years of Portuguese rule and the Sultanate rule that preceded the Portuguese.
 Many Catholic dishes are either similar to or variants of their Portuguese counterparts in both naming or their use of ingredients.

 Seafood

 Goan prawn curry, a popular dish throughout the state.

 The cuisine of Goan people is mostly seafood-based; the staple foods are rice and fish.
 Kingfish (Visvonn विस्वण or Isvonn इस्वण) is one of the most commonly eaten varieties of fish.
 Other fish varieties include pomfret, shark, tuna, sardines, and mackerel.
 Among the shellfish are crabs, prawns, tiger prawns, lobster, squid, and mussels.
 The cuisine of Goan Catholics is heavily influenced by Portuguese cuisine.
 The use of vinegar, for example, is very prominent, specifically toddy vinegar, which is made from coconut sap that is retrieved from stems, and is then left to ferment for four to six months.